 Best Practices Report and Presentation: The goal of this project is to provide students experience in providing presentations, as well as to provide class members a greater breadth of exposure to empirically supported interventions.
-Each student will pair up with another student and chose to present on a diagnosis that is not covered in the course syllabus.
-Topics will be decided on the second or third week of class.
-The Best Practices Report will be due on April 1st.
-Each pair of students will produce one report.
+Each student will chose to present on a diagnosis that is not covered in the course syllabus.
+You should clear your topic with me by the third week of class.
+As no two students will report on the same disorder, the sooner you choose your topic the wider choice you will have to choose from.
+The Best Practices Report will be due on July 16th.
 I will assign dates for presentations.
-Your presentation and paper should include the following: 1) Brief description of the disorder 2) The process or avenues through which people access treatment 3) Model of the disorder 4)Assessment methods and instruments 5) Clear description of the intervention 6) Brief report of research supporting or contra-indicating the treatment 7)

-Professional/ethical/legal/spiritual/cultural issues involved with this problem 8) Addressing questions from the class (#8 for presentation only).
-Presentations should be approximately 40 minutes in length (with additional 5 minutes for questions).
+Your presentation and paper should include the following: 1) Brief description of the disorder 2) The process or avenues through which people access treatment 3) Model of the disorder 4)Assessment methods and instruments 5) Clear description of the intervention 6) Brief report of research supporting or contra-indicating the treatment 7) Professional/ethical/legal/spiritual/cultural issues involved with this problem 8) Addressing questions from the class (#8 for presentation only).
+Presentations should be approximately 20-25 minutes in length.
 Grades for the presentation will be assigned according to the following guidelines:

-- 1) Clarity and quality of description of the disorder and avenues - 2) Clarity and quality of the description of the assessment, model and treatment - 3) Clarity and quality of the presentation of the research findings - 4) Use and quality of visual aids - 5) Presentation style (pacing, volume, eye contact, handling questions)
+- 1) Clarity and quality of description of the disorder and avenues to treatment - 2) Clarity and quality of the description of the assessment and treatment - 3) Clarity and quality of the presentation of the research findings - 4) Use and quality of visual aids - 5) Presentation style (pacing, volume, eye contact, handling questions)